-If you see these six cues, the time has arrived to call the pros at 713-396-3760.
+If you notice these six cues, it’s time to contact the pros at 713-396-3760.

-- Rusty Water
+1. Rusty Water

-- Tank Dripping Water
+3. Tank Leaking Water

-- Insufficient Hot Water
+4. Insufficient Hot Water

-- Water Heater Age
+5. Water Heater Age

 If you’re unsure of your water heater’s age, inspect the identification sticker on the heater.
 This states the manufacturing date and serial number.

-- Weird Taste
+6. Weird Taste

 If your water tastes like metal, your water pipes may be oxidized.
 If both hot and cold water is rusty, the oxidation is probably someplace in your pipes.